Ontario Fly Fishing: 15 Best Places And Methods To Try

 There are many places near Toronto to fly fish.
 Anglers have the option to fly fish lakes, ponds, and rivers in the Toronto area.

-Fly fishing near Toronto for Bass, Pike, Steelhead, and Trout is an option and all can be caught within a 10 to 30-minute drive.
+Fly fishing near Toronto for Bass, Pike, Steelhead, and Trout is an option, and all can be caught within a 10 to 30-minute drive.

 Some great rivers around Toronto include the Humber River, the east and west Humber River, Cold Creek, Credit River, Duffins Creek, Rouge River, Bronte Creek, Silver Creek, and the Don River.
-For more information on trout fishing on these rivers check out my page Trout Fishing Near Toronto: Tips From A Top River Guide and Fishing Near Toronto – 15 Best Places To Fish
+For more information on trout fishing on these rivers, check out my page Trout Fishing Near Toronto: Tips From A Top River Guide and Fishing Near Toronto – 15 Best Places To Fish

 Fly fishing near Toronto may require specialized methods and gear for each species.
 For tips on fly fishing methods, best flies, best fly fishing gear, or for the best fly fishing guides in the area, go to our Fly Fishing Page.